Tchernobill/Confluence/Characters/Kiero timeline.md

 - **The Trap**: Operation is revealed to be a field test for the "Midnight Protocol" - experimental psychological warfare weapon
 - **Infection**: Exposed to swarm of nanobots designed to create permanent living nightmares
 - **Initial Symptoms**: Begins experiencing invasive dreams, paranoid thoughts, and loss of motor control during stress
-- **Sev's Support**: The droid becomes his anchor to reality as the virus attempts to isolate him from all connections
+- **Sedh's Support**: The droid becomes his anchor to reality as the virus attempts to isolate him from all connections

 ### **Age 30-32: The Battle Within (2117-2119)**
 - **Hell Years**: Lives through constant psychological torture as the virus probes his deepest fears
 - **Suicide Attempts**: Multiple failed attempts to end his suffering - virus prevents each one by seizing control
-- **Sev's Immunity**: Discovers the virus cannot manipulate his relationship with Sev since it's artificial
+- **Sedh's Immunity**: Discovers the virus cannot manipulate his relationship with Sedh since it's artificial
 - **First Resistance**: Begins to fight back against the virus's control during lucid moments
 - **Isolation**: Pushes away all human contact to protect others from his increasingly erratic behavior